 4 Risks You Should Be Aware Of Before The Close

 Here are four risks that you need to be aware of right now if you want to participate in the after-hours market.
 As a beginner in the stock market or options market, I would highly suggest that you sit on the sidelines and watch, more than participate.
 It's always better to understand later then get creamed right now!

 Liquidity is a real issue in after-hours trading.
-It’s not going to have the same volume and market size that a typical trading day will have, so you’ll have less entries and smaller order sizes.
+It's not going to have the same volume and market size that a typical trading day will have, so you'll have fewer entries and smaller order sizes.